smarthomej/addons/README.md

 ## Installation / Usage

-The easiest way to use the bindings in this repository with openHAB 3.0.x/3.1.x is to install the SmartHome/J repository manager.
-The documentation can be found [here](https://github.com/smarthomej/addons/tree/main/bundles/org.smarthomej.io.repomanager).

-For openHAB 3.2.0 and later it is recommended to add `https://download.smarthomej.org/addons.json` as JSON 3rd Party Addon Service in the settings.
+For openHAB 3.2.0 - 3.4.0 it is recommended to add `https://download.smarthomej.org/addons.json` as JSON 3rd Party Addon Service in the settings.
 Afterwards all addons can be installed from the UI.

 If you installed SmartHome/J bindings from Community Marketplace (NOT the "JSON 3rd Party Addon Service" mentioned above!), you need to manually remove the installed addons.